markusfalk/git-workflow/README.md

 Example:

 ```
-This commit will ... "[FEATURE] add ajax function refs #1234"
+This commit will ... "feature: add ajax function refs #1234"
-This commit will ... "[BUGFIX] remove ajax function refs #1234"
+This commit will ... "bugfix: remove ajax function refs #1234"
 ```

 ## Best practices